Novel Writing Software: the tools you really need

 Now, no more excuses, get the software downloaded and get on with writing!

-If you’d like to discuss the ideas in the article, please email me.
-Otherwise, please feel free to share it using the buttons below.
+If you have suggestions for other novel writing software I might find useful, please email me.
+Otherwise, please feel free to share the article using the buttons below.